huaweicloud/terraform-provider-huaweicloud/docs/data-sources/gaussdb_mysql_flavors.md

 ## Argument Reference

+* `region` - (Optional) The region in which to obtain the flavors.
+If omitted, the provider-level region will work as default.

 * `engine` - (Optional) Specifies the database engine.
 Only "gaussdb-mysql" is supported now.

 * `version` - (Optional) Specifies the database version.
 Only "8.0" is supported now.